syncfusion-content/asp.netwebforms-docs/aspnet/OlapChart/Getting-Started.md

 #### Create WCF Services

 1. Right-click on the project and select Add>New Folder.
 Name the folder as wcf.
-Let "wcf" folder name be in lower case.
+Let the folder name "wcf" be in lower case.
 2. Now right-click the wcf folder created and select Add > New Item.
 In the Add New Item window, select WCF Service and name it OlapChartService.svc
 3. Click Add.